simranmalhi/cse-455-final-project/README.md

 ### Experiments

-For our experiments, we experimented with changing our epochs, learning rate, momentum, and weight decay to improve our test accuracies.
+For our experiments, we experimented with changing our learning rate, momentum, and weight decay to improve our test accuracies.
 As a reminder, we gathered the user data for our experiments by downloading the ASL Alphabet Kaggle Dataset and running `data_parsing.py` to organize the datasets into training and testing dataloaders.
 We then ran our experiments by running `main.py`, which:

    1. Loaded and processed the training and testing data from the dataloaders provided by `data_parsing.py`.